ChrisMoller/mtx/README.md

 For this frst release it includes support for finding the determinant of a matrix and the cross product of vectors.

-To use mtx, it must be fix in the workspace:
+To use mtx, it must be fixed in the workspace:

-&nbsp;&nbsp;&nbsp;&nbsp;'libmtx.so' ⎕fx 'mtx'
+&nbsp;&nbsp;&nbsp;&nbsp;     'libmtx.so' ⎕fx 'mtx'

 using any function name that pleases you instead of 'mtx'.